 Locate full-text magazines, newspapers and journals that are available in the MCCC databases.

 Class guides, subject guides, and other useful resources.

 Patrons are responsible for all materials that they check out of the Library.
 If a book is lost or damaged, the patron is responsible for the cost of replacing the item.
 Replacement costs vary by book and the library charges a $10 fee to process the replaced material.
 If the lost item is found, it can be returned for a refund of cost minus the processing fee and fines accrued before payment.
 Books that are found after 60 days are considered the property of the borrower, and no refunds will be given.

 Student Account Holds

 A student charged for lost or damaged materials will have a hold placed on his or her account.
-This hold prevents the student from checking out other materials, getting transcripts, receiving grades and registering for classes.
+This hold prevents the student from checking out other materials.
 When the item is returned and/or paid for the hold will be removed.